emqx/emqx-docs/CONTRIBUTING-EN.md

 ## How to contribute

 EMQ X's documentation is published at [https://docs.emqx.io/](https://docs.emqx.io/).
-You can make contributions in sveral different ways listed below.
+You can make contributions in several different ways listed below.

 > **Note:** You will need a GitHub account to make contributions.
 In case you do not have one, you may follow the instructions in [GitHub registration page](https://github.com/join) to create one.